-- (d) the relevant subject fee(s) is/are paid by the due date; - (e) such subject(s) will be deemed subject(s) taken for non-certificate/ diploma/degree purposes and may never become part of any instructional programme (Rule G7(6) refers). - (7) The Senate reserves the right to cancel an advertised class, to discontinue an instructional programme and, in the event of insufficient enrolment for an instructional programme, to de-register those students who have registered for it for the first time in the current academic year/semester. - (8) A student who was formerly, or is currently, registered for a qualification at any other educational institution and, before completing the requirements towards such qualification, wishes to register for an instructional programme towards a qualification at the Institution, must produce, to the satisfaction of the Institution, a "certificate of conduct" from that other educational institution before being permitted to register. - (9) Only registered students may nominate, be nominated, vote or hold office for/on the SRC. - For the purposes of nominating or being nominated, voting and holding office on the Students Representative Council (SRC), a registered student is any student who has been registered for at least one semester in terms of the provision of Rule G3(I) for a formal instructional programme recognised by the Senate as of a standard at least equal to that of a programme in respect of which any State subsidy is granted or may be granted. - If a student's registration ceases for whatever reason after the student's election to the SRC, such holding of office shall correspondingly terminate. - (10) A student is not permitted to re-register for a subject that he/she has already passed at the Institution.
+- (b) there is no examination timetable clash; - (c) the student, before enrolling for such subject(s), obtains the written approval of all relevant heads of academic departments, including the Head of Department for the student's current instructional programme; - (d) the relevant subject fee(s) is/are paid by the due date; - (e) such subject(s) will be deemed subject(s) taken for non-certificate/ diploma/degree purposes and may never become part of any instructional programme (Rule G7(6) refers). - (7) The Senate reserves the right to cancel an advertised class, to discontinue an instructional programme and, in the event of insufficient enrolment for an instructional programme, to de-register those students who have registered for it for the first time in the current academic year/semester. - (8) A student who was formerly, or is currently, registered for a qualification at any other educational institution and, before completing the requirements towards such qualification, wishes to register for an instructional programme towards a qualification at the Institution, must produce, to the satisfaction of the Institution, a "certificate of conduct" from that other educational institution before being permitted to register. - (9) Only registered students may nominate, be nominated, vote or hold office for/on the SRC.

+For the purposes of nominating or being nominated, voting and holding office on the Students Representative Council (SRC), a registered student is any student who has been registered for at least one semester in terms of the provision of Rule G3(1) for a formal instructional programme recognised by the Senate as of a standard at least equal to that of a programme in respect of which any State subsidy is granted or may be granted.

+If a student's registration ceases for whatever reason after the student's election to the SRC, such holding of office shall correspondingly terminate.

+(10) A student is not permitted to re-register for a subject that he/she has already passed at the Institution.
+(Institution.)